 Spread Some Joy Today--How can you not be joyous when things are always working out for you?

 I wanted to share a fascinating quote by Abraham, Esther Hicks, recorded at a workshop in Houston, Texas on January 13th, 2001.
 I think it is a very important way to view people:

-I made the last part in bold type because this is the part that really jumped off the page at me.
+I made the last part in italics because this is the part that really jumped off the page at me.
 The more I allow myself to understand our vibrational world, the more this makes total sense.

 Have you ever met someone (or several someones) that you liked but because of the way they talked or acted, you had no desire to be around them, associate with them, or be friends with them?
 I have, and now it makes sense to me why I felt that way.
 It was because I was sensing the vibration of something good about them.